Minal06/Jr-Programmer-Project/README.md

 ### Second Task:

 There was also prepared Optimization folder.
-Scene there spawn a lot of different game objects, that slow down game drastically.
+Scene spawned a lot of different game objects, that slow down game drastically.

 My task was to optimalize scene with use of Unity Profiler.
 With *Profiler.BeginSample();* and *EndSample();* I manage to find and solve the issue in the **OptimUnit** script.